The Challenges of Building Positive Customer Relationships In a Global World

-By better understanding the operational guidelines for your job and continuing to improve your customer service skills, the chances of creating a problem with customer trust or violating organizational policy will be reduced.
+By better understanding, the operational guidelines for your job and continuing to improve your customer service skills, the chances of creating a problem with customer trust or violating the organizational policy will be reduced.

 Another potential problem area is that you can negatively impact the customer-provider relationship if you bring up certain topics to individuals from some cultures.
 For example, it is potentially inappropriate for a male service provider to directly address or compliment the wife or daughter who accompanies a male customer from a Middle Eastern culture without the man’s permission.
 This might be perceived as rude or disrespectful.
 Similarly asking about a man’s wife or daughter could be viewed as an unwelcome intrusion.